JKurzer/Barrage/Readme.md

 ## Known Install issues
 ### IL Mismatch error
 You may hit an issue where an IL mismatch occurs.
-I have had no luck reproducing this locally, and it appears to be due to a specific installation order issue.
-If this happens, let me know, and we'll compare environments. this arises when cmake and UE's build system use different toolchain components or when CMake uses one linker and another compiler.
+I have had no luck reproducing this locally, and it appears to be due to a specific installation order issue around the VC toolchain.
+I've included a copy of the correct VC version in the Barrage plugin.
+If this happens and placing that toolchain in the correct spot does not resolve it, let me know, and we'll compare environments.
+The standard work around is to use the VS installer to repair visual studio, then install the correct toolchain.
+For us, the toolchain should be 14.38.33130 compiler and associated Win SDKs and redists.

 # Oddities Of Note
 ### Tombstones